spulec/PyQS/README.rst

 method directly, skipping **main()** since it only performs argument parsing.

+**Running inside of containers**

+PyQS assumes that the process id is not 1.
+If you are running PyQS inside of a container, you should wrap it in supervisor or something like `dummy-init https://github.com/Yelp/dumb-init`__.

 **Why not just use Celery?**

 We like Celery.
 We `(Yipit.com) <http://yipit.com/about/team/>`__ even